 Puncture Resistance Test Results

 |Puncture Resistance Sidewall||4|

 Low rolling resistance and low tread thickness don't relate to a great performance in the puncture resistance test.
 In the puncture resistance tread test, the Grand Prix TT scores a low 8 points.
 Although tread thickness is very low, it does have a Vectran layer that provides some puncture protection.
 8 points is comparable to the Vittoria Rubino Pro Speed (read review) but much lower than the all-round tires like the GP4000S II etc that score 11 - 12 points in the same test.

 In the sidewall test, performance is average.
 With a score of 4 points, the TT scores in line with most other road bike tires without reinforced sidewalls.

 If you're looking for a very fast road bike tire that will shave those last few seconds off of your time-trial, and you don't care about tire life or puncture resistance, the Continental Grand Prix TT is an awesome tire.
 For a pair of tires, these will save you 5+ watts over the popular GP4000S II (read review) or other all-round tires that do provide higher mileage and better puncture resistance.

 Fitted with latex tubes, the Grand Prix TT is one of the fastest tires on the market and will be hard to beat by even the best tubular tires.
-Although the 25-622 TT will be very hard to find in stores, the 23-622 is easier to find as I've seen it in stock in lots of (online) shops.

 TEST VERDICT: Highly Recommended